eProsima/Fast-DDS-docs/docs/advanced.rst

      - *Clients* send hailing messages to the *servers* at regular intervals (ping period) until they receive message reception acknowledgement.

-     - *Servers* received the hailing messages but they don't start at once to share publishers or subscribers info with the newcomers.
+     - *Servers* receive the hailing messages but they don't start at once to share publishers or subscribers info with the newcomers.
 They only trigger this process at regular intervals (match period).
 Tuning this period is possible to bundle the discovery info and deliver it more efficiently.

-In order to clarify this discovery setup either on compile time (sources) or runtime (XML files) we are going to split it in two sections: one focus on the main concepts (:ref:`setup by concept <DS_setup_concepts>`) and other into the main attribute structures and XML tags (:ref:`setup by attribute<DS_setup_attributes>`).
+In order to clarify this discovery setup either on compile time (sources) or runtime (XML files) we are going to split it into two sections: one focusing on the main concepts (:ref:`setup by concept <DS_setup_concepts>`) and the other on the main attribute structures and XML tags (:ref:`setup by attribute<DS_setup_attributes>`).

 .. _DS_setup_concepts: